Kenyalang Park Collective Memories — Collaborative Insights

 My time working in Kenyalang Park was particularly memorable.
 Everyone, from shop owners to local residents, was incredibly welcoming and provided us with a great deal of support, which was very heartwarming.
 Under the sweltering heat, it was especially touching that shop owners would often offer us refreshing drinks and ice lollies.
 Moreover, the residents were also eager to assist us in resolving the issues we faced in our daily lives.

 Upon entering Kenyalang Park, I was immediately drawn to the area’s historical narrative.
 Both its past grandeur and current simple living reflect the timeless allure of Kenyalang.
 From the evolution of its architecture, the formation of commercial districts, to city planning, every part is a testament to its history.
-I’ve documented these moments through art and writing, hoping to preserve this beauty.
+I have documented these moments through art and writing, hoping to preserve this beauty.
 If the opportunity arises, I would love to return to Kuching and the charming Kenyalang Park.

 References :